 If you have the room, any smart EDC kit or bugout/GBH/GOOD/INCH bag will have duplicate items.
 One, because things have a habit of breaking or getting lost, and two, one solution may work in most circumstances but not work in another.
 A realistic budget EDC kit doesn’t allow you much but that doesn’t mean you don’t have choices.
 As they say, Two is one and one is none.

 Any good EDC kit will also have some kind of backup for everything you carry.
 I carry a keychain knife on my keyring (strangely enough).
 If you have the room, another full knife would be better but only if you’ll carry it.

 For backup, on the cheap end you might want to consider a cheap flint rod that you can carry.
 It’s a lot harder to start a fire with than a lighter in most cases but it never runs out of fuel and doesn’t care if it gets wet.
 It’s also super small, especially if you take off the handle and put the rod somewhere it won’t get lost.
-Also, at the moment (of writing so I don’t know if it’ll still be available by the time you read this), you can get a free Everstryke Match as well as a book and a survival course for just the cost of shipping.
+Also, at the moment (of writing so I don’t know if it’ll still be available by the time you read this), you can get a free Everstryke Match for just the cost of shipping, which is sealed so the fuel won’t leak out like a Zippo.
 Can’t beat that deal.

 For a budget backup light, it’s hard to beat a mini micro keychain light.
 You can also buy these in packs of 5 or 10 so you can stash them in lots of places.
 I was lucky that I got about 20 care packages when I was in Afghanistan and they usually had one or two in there so now I have several.
 I use them as zipper pulls on my bugout bag and other bags.